computablelabs/computable-go-style/README.md

 </tbody></table>

-## Instantiate the -able during the addition of the handlers
+## Instantiate the -able in the addition of the handlers
 * Using either a factory method or a composite literal
 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>